zimmerry/cs312-midterm/README.md

     restart: always
 ```
 ### Start your Minecraft server
+Run this command to start it in the background
 ```bash
 docker compose up -d
 ```
+This will pull the docker images and start them.

 Congrats!
 Your Minecraft server is now running!

-You can connect to it from Minecraft by entering instance's public DNS as the Server Address  , like this:
+You can connect to it from the Minecraft client by entering instance's public DNS as the Server Address, like this:
 ```
 ec2-52-70-32-246.compute-1.amazonaws.com
 ```